squaremo/rabbit.js/index.md

 #### Socket options

-Some socket types have options that may be set at any time with `Socket#setsockopt`, or given a value when the socket is created, in the second argument to `Context#socket`.
+Sockets have options that may be set at any time with `Socket#setsockopt`.
+These may also be given initial values in the second argument to the socket constructor.

-##### `routing` and `topic`
+##### `topic`

-`routing` is supplied to a **PUB** or **SUB** socket on creation, and determines how it will match topics to topic patterns, as described under "Topics".
-Sockets connected to the same address must agree on the routing.

 `topic` may be set on a **PUB** socket to give the topic for subsequent messages sent using `#write`.